diacasasce/smashbot/README.md

 ### Notes:

-you can check the files location opening slippi launcher, going to settings, and clicking on the "netplay" tab under Dolphin settings and hitting the `open settings folder` button
+you can check the files location opening slippi launcher, going to settings, and clicking on the "netplay" tab under Dolphin settings and hitting the `open settings folder` button check this file location

+on windows the File is located in the settings folder that you opened under the GameSettings folder, in the Sys directory, i.e. `C:\Users\user\AppData\Roaming\Slippi Launcher\netplay\Slippi Dolphin\Sys\GameSettings\GALE01r2.ini`

 on Mac the location of this files is inside the `Slippi Dolphin.app` package, that is located in the `netplay` folder inside the `slippi launcher` folder inside the `Application support` folder, i.e. `/Library/Application Support/Slippi Launcher/netplay/Slippi Dolphin.app/Contents/Resources/GameSettings`, either in the root directory or the user directory

-on windows is elsewere

-to check the location of this file, open the Slippi Dolphin Launcher, go to settings, and click on the "netplay" tab under Dolphin settings
+to check the location of this file, open the Slippi Dolphin Launcher, go to settings, and click on the "netplay" tab under Dolphin settings, then click on the `open settings folder` button. in there you can find the location of the slippidolphin app and the `GALE01r2.ini` file

 ## Step 4: Create a .env File Set Environment Variables

-Create a `.env` file to store your environment variables and set the following environment variables:
+Create or modify the `.env` file to store your environment variables inside this repository and set the following environment variables:

-- `DOLPHIN_EXEC_PATH` to your Slippi Dolphin executable path.
+- `DOLPHIN_EXEC_PATH` to your Slippi Dolphin executable path. for windows this is the same as the settings folder opened in the step #3 i.e. `C:\Users\user\AppData\Roaming\Slippi Launcher\netplay` for mac this is the same as the `netplay` folder used in the step #3 i.e. `/Library/Application Support/Slippi Launcher/netplay/Slippi Dolphin.app`

 - `ISO_PATH` to the location of your game's `.ciso` file.

 ## Step 5: Install libmelee